vganapati/ExperimentalFold/README.md

 . scripts/slurm_scripts/main_perlmutter.sh $NUM_NODES $NUM_SUBMISSIONS $NERSC_GPU_ALLOCATION $WANDB_ENTITY $TIME $CHECKPOINT_PATH
 ```

-Results saved in `PARENT/openfold_output`
+Results saved in `${PARENT}/openfold_output`.

-### Known issues
+### Known issues in training

-Memory errors on certain proteins during training.
+- Memory errors on certain proteins during training.
-TODO log by rank to pinpoint the exact errors.
+- Need to log by rank to pinpoint the exact errors.
-Check on validation data

 ## Experiments

-TODO
-try different weighting of new loss/old loss

-## Experiment Tracking

-Weights and Biases
+The structure factor negative log loss is added to the existing OpenFold losses.

+TODO: Different relative weightings of the losses can be tested.

 ## Evaluation

-The code trains only with R_{work} structure factors.
-Can evaluate on the following metrics in addition to the existing OpenFold metrics:
+The code trains only with $R_{work}$ structure factors.

+TODO: evaluate on the following metrics in addition to the existing OpenFold metrics:
-- R_{free} on training or validation datasets
+- $R_{free}$ on training or validation datasets
-- R_{work} on validation and test datasets
+- $R_{work}$ on validation and test datasets
-- R_{free} on test dataset
+- $R_{free}$ on test dataset

-Check on test data
-TODO: script for evaluation
-Check OpenFold documentation

-TODO
-R_{free} and R_{work}

-## Issues
+## TODOs

-Upgrade to most recent version of OpenFold
+- Upgrade to most recent version of OpenFold
-Upgrade to most recent version of SFCalculator
+- Upgrade to most recent version of SFCalculator
-Move to AlphaFold 3 as opensource versions in PyTorch with a training loop become available.
+- Move to AlphaFold 3 as opensource versions in PyTorch with a training loop become available.
-Switch to NVIDIA dataset
+- Retrain with plinder/pinder datasets
-PDB-Redo
+- Retrain with PDB-Redo
-Improve solvent model in SFCalculator to match Phenix solvent model
+- Improve solvent model in SFCalculator to match Phenix solvent model
-Dimer/Trimer: right now taking the structure of a single instance and using coordinates of everything else
+- Dimer/Trimer: right now taking replacing a single structure with a prediction and using ground truth coordinates of everything else, switch to using the prediction for all instances of the structure
-Switch to Multimer